wintercooled/flask-api-wrapper-for-gdk/README.md

 token in the request's header.
 Set these within `config.py`.
 You can add more permission roles in `api.py` if nedded and then include the token in `config.py`.

+## ANOTHER WARNING

-WARNING: Remember than you must amend the authorization tokens in `config.py` so nobody else knows what they are!
+Remember than you must also amend the authorization tokens in `config.py` so nobody else knows what they are!

 ## Configuration for Liquid environment